Cryptographic Access Control

 Fully Homomorphic Encryption (CKKS): Compute on Encrypted State

-CKKS is a homomorphic encryption scheme for approximate arithmetic, where precision/scale management and rounding errors are central to the design.
+CKKS is a homomorphic encryption scheme for approximate arithmetic, where precision, scale management, and rounding errors are central to the design.

 Verifiable Confidential Computation